 - To launch automatic connections from an IT worker's Privileged Access Manager

-login session to target systems, using Terminal Services, SSH
+login session to target systems, using Remote Desktop Services, SSH

 or other tools.
 This is accomplished using ActiveX controls

 embedded in the Privileged Access Manager web portal and consequently only works with

 the Internet Explorer web browser.
 The Privileged Access Manager UI works with

 other browsers, but other browsers cannot launch automatic connections.